A national movement

 • Maglev passenger — 600 km/h.
 Newcastle to Sydney in 15 minutes, Sydney to Melbourne in 90 minutes, Melbourne to Brisbane in under four hours.
 Every major Australian city connected by ground transport that beats the plane door-to-door, at fares affordable to ordinary travellers.

 • Electric freight — diesel road haul replaced.
 Three electrified freight tracks replacing diesel B-doubles on every major export and import route.
-Decarbonisation without legislation, and sleep restored to a thousand kilometres of coastal towns.
+Decarbonisation by economics rather than legislation, and heavy truck traffic taken off a thousand kilometres of coastal towns.

 • Expanded electrified rail network.
 Phase 0 plus seven spurs covers the populated eastern third of the country.
-The full continental network reaches around 22,400 km — every regional centre with population gets a station.
+The continental network then extends across the six corridors set out on the Phase Maps — every regional centre with population gets a station.

 • Electric freight to most Australian ports.
 Newcastle, Brisbane, Sydney, Melbourne, Adelaide, Fremantle, Darwin, Port Hedland, Gladstone, Mackay, Eden — most major commercial ports connected to one national electrified freight network.